We might be wrong about the color of Mars, scientists say

 Valantinas is the lead author of the findings published Tuesday in the journal Nature Communications.

-The red dust on Mars is mostly rust.
-The iron minerals in the soil rusted, similar to how rust forms on Earth.
-Known as iron oxide, the material has been broken down and spread all around Mars by Martian wind.
-It’s a process that has happened for billions of years, and is still happening today.
+The red dust on Mars is mostly rust, which forms in a similar way to how it does on earth.
+Known as iron oxide, the material has been broken down and spread across the planet for millions of years by dust storms.

 But, the exact chemical make up of the iron oxide has been debated in recent years.
-Previous observations did not find evidence of water contained within the iron oxide.
-So, researchers had posited that the type of iron oxide much have been the mineral hematite and formed under dry surface conditions through reactions with the planet’s atmosphere over billions of years – following its early wet period.
+Previous observations did not find evidence of water contained within the element.

 “We were trying to create a replica martian dust in the laboratory using different types of iron oxide.
 We found that ferrihydrite mixed with basalt, a volcanic rock, best fits the minerals seen by spacecraft at Mars,” said Valantinas.